andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   used by e.g. Typescript, OCaml, C++ template functions, Haxe, Haskell, and parts of Go
 *   contrast with nominal typing, where every type has to be explicity declared.
 Structural typing is significantly less verbose.

+@### Subnet ###@
+*   short for 'subnetwork'
+*   logical subdivision of an IP network
+    *   identifiably separate part of the network
+    *   may represent all the machines at 1 geographic location, in 1 building, or on the same LAN
+    *   lets a whole organization be connected to the internet w/ a single shared network address
+*   dividing a network into 2 or more networks is called subnetting

 # T ###################################################################################
 @### Testing: black-box testing ###@